 Virtually all stoners have been stereotyped as forgetful and prone to losing things.
 From lost car keys and cell phones, to forgotten words, there is no doubt those under the influence of marijuana experience immediate short-term memory loss.
 However, this effect is far less intense than that of alcohol and other drugs.
 Those getting high on marijuana do not experience blackouts or spells of amnesia.
 Rather, things simply seem to slow down.
 While high, stoners often have trouble recalling words and events and may have trouble forming new memories.
 Many opponents of the legalization of cannabis argue the plant’s effect on memory goes far deeper than just the short-term.

 Most research on the long-term effects of marijuana has been largely inconclusive.
 Most studies suggest frequent marijuana use does negatively affect memory function to some degree.
 However, more recent studies suggest the benefits may outweigh the negative.
 Depending on a person’s starting age and frequency of use, different parts the memory are affected to varying degrees.
 Particular strains can also affect memory in various ways.
+Edibles affect memory loss in the same way that smoking, vaping, and othe methods, as it’s related to the components not the intake method.

 Many of the cognitive effects of marijuana are only temporary.
 When you are high, and for a couple of hours afterward, you may struggle to remember that word on the tip of your tongue.
 Alternatively, the next day you may find yourself struggling to remember details about the events from the night before.
 Luckily, most marijuana users return to normal short-term memory function after abstaining from pot.
 Though you may live up to that forgetful stoner stereotype, you will not black out or enter unconsciousness.
 Marijuana will not entirely erase memories of events experienced while high.